angular/angular/aio/content/guide/styleguide.md

-**Why?** Angular modules make it easier to isolate, test, and re-use features.
+**Why?** NgModules make it easier to isolate, test, and re-use features.

 </div>